The Moffatt-Ladd House & Garden is now open for guided tours from 11am to 4pm, Friday through Monday.

 Portsmouth, NH, is a great destination for lovers of history, nature, fine dining, kayaking, bicycling, and fine arts and contemporary crafts galleries.
 Two tour boat companies offering harbor and river cruises operate from the wharves just below the Moffatt-Ladd House.
 Portsmouth, in tax-free New Hampshire, is also a great place to shop.

-The Moffatt-Ladd House and Garden is a member of Portsmouth Historic House Associates and is a site on Portsmouth’s Black Heritage Trail and Harbour Trail.
+The Moffatt-Ladd House and Garden is a member of Portsmouth Historic House Associates, is a site on Portsmouth’s Black Heritage Trail and Harbour Trail, and is a member of the NH Heritage Museum Trail.

-For more information on Portsmouth’s historic tours: www.seacoastnh.com/
+For more information on Portsmouth’s Black Heritage Trail, visit: http://blackheritagetrailnh.org

-For more information on Portsmouth’s Black Heritage Trail visit: http://blackheritagetrailnh.org
+For more information on the NH Heritage Museum Trail, visit: https://nhmuseumtrail.org